-4.1 Accessibility

-4.1.1 The Media

-4.1.1.1 Parliament must recognize access to information as a fundamental right of citizens.
+1.1.1 The Media 4.1.1.1 Parliament must recognize access to information as a fundamental right of citizens.
 To allow this right to be fully exercised, Parliament must ensure that the media are given appropriate access to the proceedings of Parliament and its committees without, however, compromising its proper functioning.
 4.1.1.2 Access by the media must be based on transparent, non-partisan criteria.
 4.1.1.3 Parliament must promote new information and communication technology and seek out ways in which technological advances could reinforce the democratic process and improve individual participation and decision making.

-4.1.1.4 Parliament must promote freedom of expression.

-4.1.2 The Public

-4.1.2.1 The proceedings of Parliament and its committees must be accessible to the public, as long as this accessibility does not interfere with public security or parliamentary business.
+4.1.1.4 Parliament must promote freedom of expression Comments/Further information: 1.1.2 The Public 4.1.2.1 The proceedings of Parliament and its committees must be accessible to the public, as long as this accessibility does not interfere with public security or parliamentary business.
 4.1.2.2 Plenary sessions of Parliament must be open to the public.
 4.1.2.3 Parliament must have access to resources for helping citizens understand its proceedings.
 4.1.2.4 Parliament must ensure that the interaction between political parties and civil society is based on dialogue and cooperation.

-4.1.3 Language
+Comments/Further information:

-4.1.3.1 Parliament must facilitate the use of all working languages recognized by the Constitution or in the rules of procedure, including simultaneous interpretation in debates and proceedings and the enactment of laws in all working languages.

-4.2 Dissemination of Parliamentary Information

-4.2.1.1 Key decision-making processes must be presented in detail when they are officially recorded.

-4.2.1.2 Parliamentarians must disclose their assets before, during and at the end of their term.8

-4.2.2 Democratic Values

-4.2.2.1 Parliament must foster a spirit of tolerance and promote all aspects of democratic culture in order to educate and raise awareness among public officials, political actors and citizens about the ethical requirements of democracy and human rights.
+Evaluate the degree of implementation of each criterion on a scale of 1 to 5: 5 meaning "fully implemented", 1 "not implemented" and N/A "not applicable" 5 4 3 2 1 N/A 4.1.3 Language 4.1.3.1 Parliament must facilitate the use of all working languages recognized by the Constitution or in the rules of procedure, including simultaneous interpretation in debates and proceedings and the enactment of laws in all working languages.
+Comments/Further information: 4.2 Dissemination of Parliamentary Information 4.2.1 General 4.2.1.1 Key decision-making processes must be presented in detail when they are officially recorded.
+4.2.1.2 Parliamentarians must disclose their assets before, during and at the end of their term. $^{\rm 8}$ Comments/Further information: 4.2.2 Democratic Values 4.2.2.1 Parliament must foster a spirit of tolerance and promote all aspects of democratic culture in order to educate and raise awareness among public officials, political actors and citizens about the ethical requirements of democracy and human rights.
 4.2.2.2 Any restriction of freedom of expression must be prescribed by law.
 If restrictions prove necessary (for reasons of national security or to protect rights or reputations, for example), they must be proportional to their objectives.

-4.2.3 Access to Legislation

-4.2.3.1 Laws, proposed legislation, committee reports and any other parliamentary document provided for by the rules of procedure must be made accessible to the public.

-4.2.4 Access to Open Sittings and Committee Debates

-4.2.4.1 Parliament must encourage the use of widely-available information and communication tools to broadcast its proceedings.

-8 The extent of public disclosure of assets depends on the standards adopted by each Parliament.
+$^{^{8}}$ The extent of public disclosure of assets depends on the standards adopted by each Parliament.